django/deps/draft/0000-name-main-command-django.rst

-Because the existing command will remain, the benefits of having the command follow common conventions and build the right mental model for new developers outweighs the cost.
+Because the existing command will remain, the benefits of having the command follow common conventions and build the right mental model for new developers outweigh the cost.

 More than one way to do it
 --------------------------